Is Addiction Running Your Life?

 When it comes to drugs and alcohol the reason most of us use them is because we like the way they make us feel—and/or for their ability to help us escape from our daily grind, from problems we’re facing, or from emotions we don’t want to feel.

 For some of us, when we first start experimenting with drugs and alcohol a light bulb turns on.
-We may feel like we've finally found the thing that we had been looking for our whole lives—the thing that is going to make us feel OK and help us deal with almost anything!
+We may feel like we've finally found something we didn't know we were looking for our whole lives—the thing that is going to finally make us feel OK and help us get through almost anything.

 Got in a fight with your partner?
 Get stoned.

-Feeling sad, happy, angry, tired, etc.?
+Feeling sad, happy, angry, tired, whatever?
 Pop some pills.

-Plain and simple: drugs and alcohol work.
-They do the job… until they don’t.
-This is precisely why many of us use them in the first place, and also why it’s so damn hard to stop once addiction sets in.
+Plain and simple: drugs and alcohol work—at least until they don't—which is why so many of us use them in the first place, and also why it’s so hard to stop once addiction sets in.

 How do I know if I or someone I love is suffering from an addiction?